helightdev/krescent/docs/concepts/events.md

 ## Event Catalog

 Physical events must be registered in one or more `EventCatalog` instances.
-The `EventCatalog` is responsible for defining and maneging known event types, their serialization and deserialization for the event processing pipeline.
+The `EventCatalog` is responsible for defining and managing known event types, their serialization and deserialization for the event processing pipeline.

 The catalog also defines the type identifier for each event.
 Naming usually follows domain-based `domain.event` naming conventions where the type starts with the namespace of the domain and then ends with the event name.